 The problem with an affair is that you can’t find your lost feelings of love for your spouse when your brain is lit up like a Christmas tree with an overflow of serotonin.
 You’re like a drug addict who chooses the high over sobriety.

-before you divorce - torn paper heart on a string
+torn paper heart on a string

 An affair is not the way to start a new relationship.
 It will likely end in pain and hurt.
 Even if you do divorce your spouse and marry your affair partner, your brain cannot sustain the “love high,” you’re on.
 You will have to come down to reality and do the relationship work with your new partner that you could have done with your old partner.
 And you will find that he or she is a flawed human too, just like your first spouse was.
 Maybe you’ll beat the odds and your new marriage will last, but the damage of divorce will last as well…the costs I talked about earlier will still be there.
 You could have rebuilt your marriage and saved your reputation and family and everything else.